CodeLinaro-mirror/la_platform_external_stg/doc/comparison.md

 *   added or removed labelled edges, where edges are identified by label - modelled as a recursive difference with a node absent on one side

-Each node in an STG difference graph is one of the following:
+Each node in an STG difference graph is one of the following[^1]:

 *   a node removal or addition, containing
-    *   a reference to either a node in first graph or one in the second[^1]
+    *   a reference to either a node in first graph or one in the second
 *   a node change, containing
     *   a reference to two nodes, one in each of the two graphs
     *   a possibly-empty list of differences which can each be one of